VovaMind/SynTagRusEllipsisResearch/DataPrepare/readme.md

   * All null words have non-null children.
   * All null words dont have non-null children.
   * Mix for null words (have both null words variants).
 * malttabExporter.py.
+Export from SynTagRus format to Malt-TAB format.
 * malttabEval.py.
+Estimate of MaltParser analysis qualtity.
 * FeaturesExtractor.py.
+Classify features extraction.
 * FeaturesExtractor2.py.
+Classify features extraction.
+Features are a bit different.